Yoga Nidra: Here's What You Need to Know

 What's the difference between yoga nidra and a guided meditation?

 Yoga nidra is a very specific type of guided meditation.
 According to Fishman, a yoga nidra session is typically 30 minutes long—any shorter isn't long enough to enter a parasympathetic (rest-and-digest) state and any longer than 45 minutes can be considered an advanced practice.
 Dr. Miller describes the following stages as "sheaths" of being, which are called "koshas" in the ancient yogic texts.

 Then the teacher will guide you through a series of inquiries related to each one of the aforementioned sheaths.
-Here's the typical flow:
+Here's what a typical flow looks like: